 In Europe that development started later, in Denmark the shift occurred after 1984, where the foreign exchange restrictions were lifted and it thereafter became "an official national project" to move production and companies abroad!
 Initially this new development was slow, but gradually as more and more companies had success with that strategy, the development accelerated.
 The Danes reasoned (and unfortunately still believe) that what is good for the companies are good for the national economy.
 By now it has been independently documented that it is only those company activities that are situated in a country that are beneficial to the country.

 Just as the expansion policies of the Classic Greek city states and of Rome looked like huge successes, but in actual fact were the beginning of the decline, the internationalization successes of “the Old Industrialized Countries” are actually the beginning of the end of their 600 years long economic and societal flowering.
+A more detailed description of the mechanism can be seen in:

 It is still "The Old Industrialized Countries” national task to maintain a well-functioning society, education, infrastructure, hospitals and other welfare services and defense, but the production and economy needed to meet all these economic demands are with increasing speed fleeing the “Old Industrialized Countries”.